Joint cracking: Relation to arthritis

-The common claim that cracking one's knuckles causes arthritis is not supported by scientific evidence.
+The common old wives' tale that cracking one's knuckles causes arthritis is without scientific evidence.
 A study published in 2011 examined the hand radiographs of 215 people (aged 50 to 89).
 It compared the joints of those who regularly cracked their knuckles to those who did not.
 The study concluded that knuckle-cracking did not cause hand osteoarthritis, no matter how many years or how often a person cracked their knuckles.
 This early study has been criticized for not taking into consideration the possibility of confounding factors, such as whether the ability to crack one's knuckles is associated with impaired hand functioning rather than being a cause of it.

 The medical doctor Donald Unger cracked the knuckles of his left hand every day for more than sixty years, but he did not crack the knuckles of his right hand.
-No arthritis or other ailments formed in either hand, and for this, he was awarded 2009's satirical Ig Nobel Prize in Medicine.
+No arthritis or other ailments formed in either hand, and for this, he was awarded 2009's Ig Nobel Prize in Medicine.